sagemath/trac_to_gh/Issue 848.md

 # Issue 848: Using strings for infinity

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/848

 Original creator: robertwb